juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 If the status of pod is not `Running` (e.g. `ContainerCreating`), there may have some issues.
 Please refer to the [troubleshooting](https://github.com/juicedata/juicefs-csi-driver/blob/master/docs/troubleshooting.md) document.

-For more details about JuiceFS CSI driver please refer to [JuiceFS CSI Driver](https://github.com/juicedata/juicefs-csi-driver).
+For more details about JuiceFS CSI Driver please refer to [project homepage](https://github.com/juicedata/juicefs-csi-driver).

 ## Monitoring

-JuiceFS CSI driver can export [Prometheus](https://prometheus.io) metrics at port `9567`.
+JuiceFS CSI Driver can export [Prometheus](https://prometheus.io) metrics at port `9567`.
 For a description of all monitoring metrics, please refer to [JuiceFS Metrics](p8s_metrics.md).

 ### Configure Prometheus server